 The center of the herb garden would have a sun dial that the Astronomy students could use as well as being a focal point for the herb garden.
 The Culinary Arts and Food Trends instructors could utilize the garden for their requirement of fresh herbs in their cooking.
 We can grow a wide array of herb varieties, including savory culinary classics as well as mint and other herbs.
 Plants will be the unifying theme around the various disciplines taught at Paint Branch High School.

-5. Grant: Performance Trip to Rock and Roll Hall of Fame – Christine Mitchell, Choral Teacher
+5. Grant: Performance and Competition Trip to the Atlanta Festival – Christine Mitchell, Choral Teacher

 6. Grant: Reading for Bread and Roses – Arjunia Oakley, Academic Support Teacher